tckdevtraining/tck-training/02 - Setup development environment/README.md

 ```

 ### Do I need an IDE ?
-On mys side I use Intellij :
+On my side I use Intellij :
 - https://www.jetbrains.com/idea/

 ```